-Let us begin by fixing notation.
-The letter $\Hc$ denotes some Hilbert space, though usually just $\cc^n$.
-The inner product between two vectors $x$ and $y$ in $\Hc$ is written as $\ip{x}{y} := x^*y$ (where $x^*$ denotes `conjugate transpose').
+We begin by fixing notation.
+The letter $\Hc$ denotes some Hilbert space, usually just $\C^n$.
+The inner product between two vectors $x$ and $y$ in $\Hc$ is $\ip{x}{y} := x^*y$ ($x^*$ denotes `conjugate transpose').
 The set of $n\times n$ Hermitian matrices is denoted as $\H_n$.
 A matrix $A \in \H_n$ is called \emph{positive definite} if